trungleviet-agilityio/backend-training/database-learning/practice/docs/database_views.md

-# 👁️ Database Views for TV Company Database
+# 👁️ Database Views for TV Series Database

 ---

 ## 1. Introduction

-This document defines the views needed to support different user access patterns and reporting requirements for the TV company database.
+This document defines the views needed to support different user access patterns and reporting requirements for the TV series database.
 Views provide a way to present data in different formats for various user groups while maintaining data security and simplifying complex queries.

 ---